daphnet/guess_number/README.md

-This is a Python script let user guess a random number between 1 to 100.
+# This is a Python script let user guess a random number